Overcoming Years of Neglect

 For instance, the US government has spent more than $1 Bn on education infrastructure in Afghanistan and has very little to show for it.
 Most of the schools are empty buildings with neither students nor teachers.
 In Tanzania, a $200MM project to build a paper and pulp factory designed to support the country’s commitment to the universal primary education went bust after the planners realized it was too large and technically complex for Tanzanians to manage.
 There are numerous examples for this.

 Market-creating innovation precedes infrastructure.
-Infrastructure needs to connect to the needs of businesses, and more specifically, market-creating innovations --- not the other way around.
-CPEC infrastructure development is key, but Pakistan needs to invest in creating new markets via innovation in Balochistan for enduring positive impact.
+Infrastructure needs to connect to the needs of businesses, and more specifically, market-creating innovations, not the other way around.
+CPEC infrastructure development is key, but in parallel, Pakistan needs to invest in creating new markets via innovation in Balochistan for enduring positive impact.

 In America, it was individual entrepreneurs and private companies who built most of the early roads, rails and canals because they were trying to solve a problem more efficiently.
 It was the proliferation of motorcycles and motorized vehicles in Japan that led to the paving of roads, or at least that made it sustainable.
 Market-creating innovation pulled in infrastructure.
 Today, considering the size, scale, and importance of most infrastructures, governments are tasked with managing and funding them.
 However, different countries should have different infrastructure strategies depending on the needs of their citizens, industries and the markets they hope to create.